 A home is often a family’s largest single investment.
-Homeowners often want to upgrade or remodel some aspect of their home.
+Homeowners sometimes want to upgrade or remodel some aspect of their home.
 This could be in the form of a bathroom remodel, kitchen remodel, or small addition.
 But when damages to your home occur as the result of construction defects in Indiana, your personal wealth is at risk.

 Don’t Let Construction Defects in Indiana Wreck Your Investment